aerospike/aerospike-client-nodejs/examples/README.md

 ## Requirements

-These examples use async/await functionality and require Node.js v8 or later to run.
+The examples require Node.js v10 or later to run.

 (These requirements apply to running the provided examples only.
 The Aerospike Node.js client itself may support a different range of Node.js versions and may